 Volunteer water quality monitors are accepted into the program with the following provisions, many of which are required for Quality Assurance and Quality Control purposes:

 • Volunteers must attend a ½ day orientation, training and certification workshop before collecting and submitting data.
-Workshops are offered in the spring.
+Workshops are offered in the spring through early summer.
 Check the date, time and location of upcoming training workshops on our website.

 • All volunteer lake monitors begin the process of monitoring their lake by collecting Secchi disk transparency (water clarity) data.
 The LSM provides volunteers with a Secchi disk with calibrated tape and a viewing scope.
-Volunteers are expected to maintain the equipment and to return it to the LSM if they leave the program.
+Volunteers are expected to maintain the equipment and to return it to the LSM if they leave the program, or pass it along to their replacement monitor, if one is available.
 Training is also provided for collecting total phosphorus surface grab samples.
 However, at this time funding is not available to support laboratory analysis for phosphorus samples.
 Therefore, phosphorus sampling is optional.

 • Volunteers should plan on taking Secchi disk transparency readings approximately twice monthly (every two weeks) from May through September, and be able to make a multiple-year commitment to monitoring.

-• Volunteers who wish to receive advanced training to monitor other indicators of lake water quality must submit at least one year of Secchi transparency data first.
+• Volunteers who wish to receive advanced training to monitor other indicators of lake water quality must submit at least one season of Secchi transparency data first.
 Advanced monitoring generally requires annual re-certification.

 • Volunteer monitors must have access to a boat (and in most cases, a motor) because Secchi disk readings are generally taken at the deepest point in the lake basin.
 A strong anchor and rope are also required.

 Quality Assurance Project Plan (PDF 150k) – The EPA approved guide for lake water quality monitoring by LSM volunteer monitors.